Health Insurance for International Students

-The cost of health care in Canada is very high for those who do not have health insurance.
+The cost of health care in Canada is very high for anyone who does not have health insurance.
 Without coverage, you could be denied treatment or pay thousands of dollars each day for medical services.

 Temporary medical insurance for international students is delivered by guard.me, which provides emergency medical insurance coverage and covers the required medical services to address new and unexpected illnesses or injuries.